Table of Contents

 Supervisors should craft thoughtful interview questions.
 Questions must be directly connected to the skills necessary to successfully carry out the position and based on the job description.
 Interviews may not include questions pertaining to age, gender, religious affiliation, ethnicity, sexual orientation, marital status, transportation, GPA, class status or extracurricular activities.

 Once students have been screened and offered a position, the supervisor will request to hire the student through JobX.
-Hire requests are approved by the Student Employment Program Coordinator.
+Hire requests are approved by the Student Employment Program Manager.
 Upon approval, both the student and supervisor receive email confirmation.

 Both supervisors (new and old) and the student must agree to the release.
 Supervisors are not required to release the student’s award.
 First year students are not able to release funds from their initial position until Spring semester.